 Due to limited parking, secondary students driving to school cannot park on campus.
 Students should not bring electric bikes or skateboards powered by motors, or anything similar onto campus.
 Parking is available on public streets adjacent to the campus on a first-come, first-served basis.
-Students planning to park nearby should arrive before 7:30 am.
+Students planning to park nearby should arrive by 7:30 am to ensure they are not tardy.